-Jack Coe Sr. was born in Oklahoma City, Oklahoma, on March 11th, 1918.
+Jack Coe was born in Oklahoma City, Oklahoma, on March 11th, 1918.
 When he was age nine, his mother put him in an orphanage because she was going through severe hardship and was overwhelmed trying to raise her children.
 At age seventeen, he left the orphanage and began to drink and gamble, taking the same path of his father.

 In 1941, Jack Coe joined the army after Japan bombed Pearl Harbor.
 During his stay in the military, Coe probably was born again.
 He was so sold out to God that he attended church services every night.
 This led to much persecution from his fellow soldiers, who didn’t understand the strong call of God on his life.
-They thought he was some sort of religious fanatic.
+They thought he was some religious fanatic.
 A sergeant even sent him to a base psychiatrist to be evaluated for his seemingly strange behavior.
-After an examination, Coe was confined to the psychiatric ward for observation because the doctor thought he might be suffering from some sort of psychological neurosis.
+After an examination, Coe was confined to the psychiatric ward for observation because the doctor thought he might be suffering from some psychological neurosis.
 After the doctors concluded that he wasn’t a danger to himself or others, he was released.
-Coe finished his military service and in 1944 he was ordained a minister of the Assemblies of God, a denomination based in Springfield, Missouri.
+Coe finished his military service, and in 1944 he was ordained a minister of the Assemblies of God, a denomination based in Springfield, Missouri.

 BOLD IN SPIRIT